Rubella

 • rhinitis (sneezing, itchiness, and a blocked or runny nose)

-Then the distinctive skin rash develops:
+Development of the characteristic skin rash

 What causes rubella?